cusbg/traveler/README.md

 		circles - they are brown

 #### Note:
+We support two types of IMAGE\_FILE.
+One is PostScript (ps) from [CRW](http://www.rna.icmb.utexas.edu/DAT/3A/Summary/index.php), second is VARNA (varna) format of SVG images produced by tool [VARNA](http://varna.lri.fr/).
-Only supported type of IMAGE\_FILE is post-script (ps) from [CRW](http://www.rna.icmb.utexas.edu/DAT/3A/Summary/index.php), but other can be implemented and specified by FILE\_FORMAT argument.
+Other extractors of RNA structure can be implemented and specified by FILE\_FORMAT argument.

 ### Example 0.A - download test files
 	$ mkdir 18S/